MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-D-Socioeconomic-Programs/part-22-Application-Labor-Laws-Government-Acquisitions/subpart-22.13-Equal-Opportunity-Veterans/section-22.1310.md

 (b) Insert the clause at 52.222-37, Employment Reports on Veterans, in solicitations and contracts containing the clause at 52.222-35, Equal Opportunity for Veterans.

-(c) Insert the provision at 52.222-38, Compliance with Veterans' Employment Reporting Requirements, in solicitations when it is anticipated the contract award will exceed the simplified acquisition threshold and the contract is not for acquisition of commercial items.
+(c) Insert the provision at 52.222-38, Compliance with Veterans' Employment Reporting Requirements, in solicitations when it is anticipated the contract award will exceed the simplified acquisition threshold and the contract is not for acquisition of commercial products or commercial services.

 [66 FR 53488, Oct.
 22, 2001, as amended at 71 FR 57368, Sept.
 28, 2006; 75 FR 60252, Sept.
-29, 2010; 79 FR 43578, July 25, 2014; 80 FR 38298, July 2, 2015]
+29, 2010; 79 FR 43578, July 25, 2014; 80 FR 38298, July 2, 2015; 86 FR 61028, Nov.
+4, 2021]